whuang288alex/video_feature_extraction/configs/README.md

-# Adding a config file
+# Modifying/Adding config files

-<b>Note: </b> here, a  video is divided into multiple "clips", and the result got from each "clip" is treated as a feature of the video
+<b>Note: </b> here, a video is segmented into multiple "clips", and a feature will be extraced from each "clip".

-- fps: The number of frames per second in the input video

-- video_dir_path: The path where the input video is stored
+- video_dir_path: The directory where the input videos are stored (all the videos in this directory will be processed)

-- out_path: The path where the extraced features will be stored
+- out_path: The directory where the extraced features will be stored

-- batch_size: The number of clip that get fed into the model each time
+- batch_size: The number of "clip" that get fed into the model at each iteration

-- frame_window: The number of frames in a clip
+- frame_window: The number of frames in a "clip"

-- stride: The number of frames between the first frame of two neighboring clips
+- stride: The number of frames between the first frame of two neighboring "clips"

-- use_remote: determine if you are going to use a remote pretrained model or a local one
+- use_remote: whether you want to use a remote checkpoints or a local one

-- hub_path: This is the url where you load the pretrained models (can be either local or remote depending on "use_remote")
+- hub_path: the name of the checkpoints (can be either local or remote depending on "use_remote")

 - side_size: This is the size that the shorter side of the input video will be resized to